vackosar/vackosar.github.io/_posts/2022-10-23-Neural-Network-Pruning-Explained.md

 ## Decision Trees
 Decision trees are composed of **a tree of if-else statements of the input variables** only without use of any [internal representations (embeddings)](/ml/Embeddings-in-Machine-Learning-Explained), and consequently they are highly **interpretable**.
+The if-else condition are of type: **input variable x is greater than value z**.
 They **overfit without regularization** is applied by encoding entire dataset.
 Commonly **regularization methods are pruning, minimum samples per leaf node, or maximum tree depth**.
 Popular algorithms available: